 Proper instruction is one of the first steps toward reducing the stigma around mental illness.
 Education is robust, and when your group has the proper construction training programs, they will be better prepared to handle high-stress situations.

 Workers should be aware of the signs associated with mental illness to identify them in themselves or coworkers and aim to help.
-Enforcing education resources will help provide team members can significantly handle these high-stress situations.
+Enforcing education resources will help team members significantly handle these high-stress situations.

-Proper training and education can help spot early warning signs of mental illnesses.
+Proper construction training and education can help spot early warning signs of mental illnesses.
 Some of the warning signs to look out for in employees include:

 Should any of these symptoms present in workers, respond instantly to avoid a more severe consequence.